 10 – WordPress provides a “distraction-free” writing platform, allowing you to focus on your ideas and concentrate on creating your content without getting sidetracked by distracting features like texts, tweets, and status updates.

 11 – WordPress automatically saves your work as you type, so you won’t lose any of your content if your computer crashes or if you make a mistake.
 WordPress also allows you to easily restore previously saved versions of your work with a single click.
-If you need help with the WordPress autosave and restore feature, see this tutorial: Using The Post Revisions Function Of WordPress
+We have created a detailed tutorial on the WordPress autosave and restore feature here:

 12 – With WordPress, you can schedule your content to be published on any date and time you specify, giving you full control over your publishing timeline and schedule.
-If you need help using the WordPress content scheduling feature, see this step-by-step tutorial: How To Schedule WP Posts For Publishing At A Later Date And Time
+We have created a detailed tutorial on the WordPress content scheduling feature here:

 13 – WordPress lets you publish anywhere and everywhere with mobile applications for Android, iOS, and even by email.